-Electronauts is half game and half tool, and wholly unique.
+Electronauts is half game, half tool, and wholly unique.
 It’s a VR music mixing game which lets you tap into your inner musical creativity even if you don’t have any idea how to play an instrument or make music from scratch.
 Each song in the game is effectively a ‘kit’ which includes various backing tracks, vocals, and unique instruments.
 Even though the game does much of the heavy lifting behind the scenes to keep everything in the right key and on beat, you’ll be surprised at how much freedom you have to make each song your own.
-While there’s no ‘objectives’, there’s much satisfaction to be had at managing seamless transitions between song segments, creating instrument loops that add a new flavor, not to mention one of my favorite challenges, bringing each song to a smooth conclusion.
+While there’s no ‘objectives’, there’s much satisfaction to be had at managing seamless transitions between song segments, creating instrument loops that add a new flavor, and one of my favorite challenges: bringing each song to a smooth conclusion.
 Electronauts is an incredible way to experience the magic of music, and with multiplayer (on the Steam and Oculus Rift versions of the game only) you can even jam with a friend.

 Racket: Nx is a polished and high energy game which feels like a futuristic mashup of racquetball fused with elements of Breakout.
 Players stand at the center of a 360 degree arena with neon targets that pulsate to the game’s excellent soundtrack.
-With a racket in hand, players smack the glowing orb to destroy some targets while avoiding others.
-There’s some depth to hitting the orb too: you can slice it to give it spin, or give it an especially firm smack to send it streaming across the wall for bonus points before it finally bounces back.
+With racket in hand, players smack the glowing orb to destroy some targets while avoiding others.
+There’s some depth to hitting the orb too: you can slice it to give it spin, or give it an especially firm smack to send it roll along the wall for bonus points before it finally bounces back.
 Powerups and portals add additional variety.
 Racket: Nx can be a good workout, and is great for playing with VR friends thanks to cross-platform multiplayer between all versions of the game.

-Until You Fall [early access]
+Until You Fall [Early Access]

 Until You Fall is a procedurally generated rogue-lite that’s all about melee combat.
 You’ll battle your way through a string of rooms populated with enemies of increasing difficulty.
 Eventually, inevitably, you’ll die.
 At the end of each round, you’ll respawn in a hub space where you can spend money you’ve earned on new weapons and upgrades, making you stronger for your next bout.
 The game successfully fuses VR sword combat with meta-game elements in a way that no other VR title has yet managed.
 Combat is underscored with a sense of deliberate strategy that can change from one encounter to the next, especially depending upon which weapons you choose to bring into battle.